Dharani-Aluri/final-project/README.md

 # final-project

 This project is developed using React.
-This is a food ordering application which features the following pages.
+This is a food recepie application which features the following pages.

-1. Restaurant listing page(route: /)
+1. Food Recipe listing page(route: /)
-2. Restaurant menu page(route: /restaurant/:restaurantId)
+2. Recipe detail page(route: /recipe/:recipeId)
-3. Order summary page(route: /order)
+3. Saved recipe page(route: /recipes/saved)
-4. Page not found

 # Getting Started with Create React App